 Jenn believes artists should watch out for dream-killers.
 She says it’s important to focus on the word possible since anything is possible.
-It's important to keep at it no matter what and to follow your own path despite opposition or what others may think.
+It's important to keep at it no matter what and to follow your own unique path despite opposition or what others may think.
 As E.E.
 Cummings once said, “It takes courage to grow up and become who you really are.”

 Furthermore, Jenn completed an epic 8,000 mile solo journey in May and June of 2015.
 She has so much to tell.
 Stay tuned for many of her hundreds of photographs from this trip, which was part odyssey, part journey, part necessity.